mobilecoinfoundation/mcips/text/0034-sorted-transaction-outputs.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Before block version 3, the transaction validator was checking on the following checks
+Before block version 3, the transaction validator was checking:
 * number of inputs
 * number of outputs
 * ring sizes